 Fractional Flow Reserve (FFR-CT) Analysis

-Coronary artery disease (CAD) is the most common type of heart disease and the leading cause of death for both men and women in the U.S. CAD develops when the arteries leading to the heart become narrowed or blocked, which can lead to a reduction in blood flow to the heart and cause chest pain, heart attacks and even death.
-Despite being the most common form of heart disease, many of the non-invasive tests available today..
+Coronary artery disease (CAD) is the most common type of heart disease and the leading cause of death for both men and women in the U.S. CAD develops when the arteries to the heart become narrowed or blocked.
+Thiss can lead to a reduction in blood flow to the heart and cause chest pain, heart attacks and even death.
+Despite being the most common form of heart disease, CAD is not always easily diagnosed with many of the non-invasive tests available today..

 Benefits of FFR-CT

-- provides a detailed map of blood flow through your coronary artery, identifying blockages
+- Provides a detailed map of blood flow through your coronary artery, identifying blockages

-- non-invasive and poses no risks
+- Is a non-invasive procedures and poses no risks

-- reduces the need for follow-up testing and helps your doctor best determine your plan of care
+- Reduces the need for follow-up testing and helps your doctor best determine your plan of care

-Cardiac Catheterization Lab
+- Cardiac Catheterization Lab

-Cardiac CT Scan
+- Cardiac CT Scan

-Cardiac Stress Test
+- Cardiac Stress Test (EKG)